Skip to contents

 Data upload interface

-For Excel files with multiple sheets, you can select which sheet to use.
-The app will display a preview of your uploaded data so you can verify it was read correctly.
+The app displays a preview of your uploaded data so you can verify it was read correctly.
+Excel files are read with guess_max = 30000 to improve column type detection for large files.

 For quick standardization of a few names, or when you have a list copied from another source, use the Text input method: